Articles are great sources for information for your research, especially:

-However, if you need additional help, please feel free to ask any questions at the Info and Research Help Desk
+However, if you need additional help, please feel free to ask any questions at the Research Help Desk

-You will also need to decide what type of article you need for your research in terms of scholarly versus popular.
+You will also need to decide what type of article you need for your research in terms of scholarly, professional, trade, or popular.
 Reviewing this link can help you understand the differences between these two types of articles.

 CITATIONS: As referred to above, citations are short notations that identify a published work.
 They are found in bibliographies, lists of references, and in databases.
 They contain all the information you need to identify and track down articles.